DXplain: Methodology

 DXplain generates ranked differential diagnoses using a pseudo-probabilistic algorithm.
 Each clinical finding entered into DXplain is assessed by determining the importance of the finding and how strongly the finding supports a given diagnosis for each disease in the knowledge base.
 Using this criterion, DXplain generates ranked differential diagnoses with the most likely diseases yielding the lowest rank.
 Using stored information regarding each disease’s prevalence and significance, the system differentiates between common and rare diseases.

 Accuracy

 Analysis of accuracy has shown promise in DXplain and similar clinical decision support systems.
 In a preliminary trial investigation of 46 benchmark cases with a variety of diseases and clinical manifestations, the ranked differential diagnoses generated by DXplain were shown to be in alignment with a panel of five board-certified physicians.
 In another study investigating how well decision support systems work at responding to a bioterrorism event, an evaluation of 103 consecutive internal medicine cases showed that Dxplain correctly identified the diagnosis in 73% of cases, with the correct diagnosis averaging a rank of 10.7.

+DXplain tended to outperform generative artificial intelligence in a small study.